Migrating to the V0 OpenID Connect Endpoints

 Learn more about PKCE at https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce.

-Removal of the Implicit Flow
+Removal of the implicit flow

-The unversioned endpoints provided basic support for the Implicit flow of OAuth2.
 The OAuth 2.1 draft specification completely removes support for the Implicit flow.
 The v0 endpoints no longer support the Implicit flow.
 All implementations must change to utilizing the Authorization Code flow.

-Changes to Refresh Tokens
+Changes to refresh tokens

 In the unversioned endpoints, a Refresh Token was issued when the “offline_access” scope was requested and the “prompt=consent” parameter was also included in the initial authorization request.
-In addition, Refresh Tokens were restricted to a single use and a new Refresh Token was issued.

 The OAuth 2.1 draft specification requires Refresh Token rotation in this manner for public clients.
 Refresh Tokens issued to public clients are still rotated on every use and a given token may only be used once.